hauptem/Certificate-Report-Bundle-Tool/README.md

-# Certificate Report/Bundle Creator v1.0
+# Certificate Report/Bundle Tool

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Dependencies](https://img.shields.io/badge/dependencies-none-blue)

-A single HTML file for inspecting, verifying, and rebuilding certificate bundles.
-Open it in a browser.
-Runs offline from disk; nothing leaves the machine.
+An HTML file with javascript and css for inspecting, verifying, reporting on, and rebuilding certificate bundles.

 ### What it does